Elizabeth-Abay/VIBE-flutter-project/README.md

 This is our proposed project for the Mobile App Development course.

-Vibe is a social media app designed for university students to connect with others based on shared interests.
+Vibe is a social media app designed for university students to connect with others based on shared interests.Users create profiles, select interests, and get matched with other students who have similar preferences.
+The system enables users to send and manage connection requests.

 ## Project Idea